72 hours to get to Greece

 Greek Passenger Locator Form

-The formalities didn’t take long and we could drive to the ferry and board.
-Beside of our caravan there were only trucks and the huge ferry felt strangely empty with maybe 30 drivers and us sitting around the only open bar.
-Luckily the self service restaurant was open too.
+The formalities didn’t take long, and we could drive to the ferry and board.
+Beside of our camper, there were only trucks and the huge ferry felt strangely empty, with maybe 30 drivers and us sitting around the only open bar.
+Luckily, the self-service restaurant was open too.

 Getting our keys at reception